-When a student registers it is understood that he/she will pay in full all charges assumed at registration.
+All students sign the Financial Responsibility Agreement prior to registration.
+In a published Niagara University policy, it is understood a student will pay in full all charges assumed at registration.
 Failure to attend classes does not alter the charges or entitle the student to a refund.
 If a student registers, receives aid, and then drops classes after receiving a refund they must make arrangements for repayment of any unearned aid.
 If no satisfactory repayment arrangements are made their account will be sent to a collection agency, which may be based on a percentage at a maximum of 33.33 percent of the debt, and reported to national credit reporting agencies.
 Students will not be permitted to receive their final official transcripts or diploma unless their student account is satisfied in full.
 In the event that Niagara University has to hire a collection company or attorney to collect delinquent accounts, the student must reimburse Niagara University for reasonable collection fees, or attorney fees and court costs.
 Venue for any dispute shall be Niagara County unless otherwise designated by the University.